What Is Basting And Should I Do It While Grilling?

 3. Potential for flare-ups: Basting with oil or fat-based sauces can increase the risk of flare-ups on the grill, especially when cooking fatty cuts of meat or using high heat.
 This can lead to unevenly cooked food or even burnt spots.

-Also read about: Can You Grill Pizza?
+Also read about: What Are Grill Mats Used For?

 Now that you understand the advantages and disadvantages of basting, let’s explore when you should baste during the grilling process.